 If the defendant has been previously convicted of interference with an emergency call the penalty could result in a state jail felony.

 State jail felonies in Texas can possibly result in:

 - A maximum of two years in a state jail; and

 - A possible fine of up to $10,000

 Texas 911& Kari’s Law – Visit the local Texas 911 website and learn what direct access to 911 means.
 Learn about Kari’s law and how 911 users no longer have to dial an initial number, digit, prefix or other access number or code before dialing.

-Have you or a loved one been charged with interference with an emergency call?
+Have you or a loved one been charged with Interference with 911?
 If the answer is yes, it is vital that you contact a seasoned defense attorney.
 Do not be idle and let one night stain your record.
-Call The Law Offices of Richard C. McConathy today to talk to an attorney today.
+Call Law Offices of Richard C. McConathy today to talk to an attorney today.